USD ($)

 banner image

-OSPF Type 3 Network Summary LSA
+OSPF LSA Type 3: Network Summary LSA

 Using Network Summary LSAs, an ABR also advertises the network destinations in all the connected areas to the backbone area.
-These LSAs also advertises the default routes which are outside to the area but within the OSPF autonomous system (AS).
+These LSAs also advertise the default routes which are outside to the area but within the OSPF autonomous system (AS).

 Just to understand the network summary LSA better, Let's configure OSPF area 1 on the link between R1 and R4,